prashantchamps/sas-test-iac/README.md

    - AZURE_CREDENTIALS
    - GIT_TOKEN
 5) Go to GitHub actions and run workflow Infrastructure Pre-Requisites.
 This will create a resource group and your storage account for Terraform with in that RG.
+6) Now run workflow Infrastructure.
+This will create the core needed resources on Azure cloud.
+   > [!NOTE]
+   > Currently it is kept as manual run but we can automate it's trigger on completion of pevious workflow.
-6) Now run following CLI for attaching ACR with AKS which are created in step5.
+8) Now run following CLI for attaching ACR with AKS which are created in step5.

    `az aks update -n sas-test-aks -g sas-test --attach-acr sasaksacrtest`

-   > [!NOTE]
+   > [!CAUTION]
    > On executing CLI, If you get below error then please wait for 2 to 3 mins more and then run CLI again.
    >
    > The resource with name 'sasaksacrtest' and type 'Microsoft.ContainerRegistry/registries' could not be found in subscription 'your       > subscription'.

-8)
+9) Your infrastructure is ready now.

+## Conclusion